jorgecarleitao/echr_network/README.md

 Create a directory `_cache` and run the script `run_crawler.py`.
 The script downloads all cases from the chamber and grand chamber and their respective text (in html).

+# Tests
+This code is unit tested.
+Run unittests against the directory tests to test crawler.
+Run unittests against the directory live_tests after the crawler to test the creation of the network.

 # Credits
 This code was created in the Center of Excellence for International Courts ([icourts](http://jura.ku.dk/icourts/)).